rolozanod/googlefinance-sheets/README.md

 ## USAGE
 **The project needs to be configured on GCP to work, automated configuration is provided in Terraform scripts**

+***While the project is in developement and hosted on the test pypi index, the installation needs the argument for both test and real pypi indices.***

+`python3 -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ googlefinance-sheets`

 `from gfs import google_finance`

 `google_finance.retrieve_stocks(*args)`